Salto raises $27M to let you configure your SaaS platforms with code – TechCrunch

 Salto, a Tel Aviv-based open-source startup that allows you to configure SaaS platforms like Salesforce, NetSuite and HubSpot with code, is coming out of stealth today and announced that it has raised a $27 million Series A round.
 This round was led by Bessemer Venture Partners, Lightspeed Venture Partners and Salesforce Ventures.

-The general idea here — which is similar to the ‘infrastructure-as-code’ movement — is to allow business operations teams to automate the labor-intensive and error-prone ways they currently use to manage SaaS platforms.
+The general idea here — which is similar to the “infrastructure-as-code” movement — is to allow business operations teams to automate the labor-intensive and error-prone ways they currently use to manage SaaS platforms.
 While others in this space are betting on no-code solutions for managing these systems, Salto is going the other way and is betting on code instead.

 “We realized the challenges BizOps teams face are very similar to the problems encountered by software and DevOps engineers on a daily basis,” writes Salto co-founder and CEO Rami Tamir in today’s announcement.
 “So we adapted software development fundamentals and best practices to the BizOps field.
 There’s no need to reinvent the wheel; the same techniques used to make high-quality software can also be applied to keeping control over business applications.”